Suspected murder-suicide near Turin

 06 Febbraio 2020

-Turin, February 6 - The bodies of a man and a woman, both about 30 years of age, were found in a flat at Piossasco near Turin Thursday and a murder-suicide is suspected.
+Turin, February 6 - The bodies of a Danish man and his Russian wife, both in their 30s, were found in a flat at Piossasco near Turin Thursday and a murder-suicide is suspected.
 Police rushed to the scene after neighbours reported hearing cries for help.
 A preliminary examination of the bodies turned up wounds compatible with a sharp-edged weapon, police said.
 The bodies were found one on top of the other.
-Police said the man probably murdered his partner at the culmination of a row.
+Police said the man stabbed his wife in the throat at the culmination of a row.
 He then presumably stabbed himself to death, they said.
+The reasons for the argument have yet to be established.
 An autopsy has been ordered.
+The man was named as Andreas Pedersen, a 39-year-old Dane, and the woman as Anna Sergeevina Marochkina, a 33-year-old Russian.
+They had been married for five years.
+He was a graphic artist and she an architect.
+They had a precision-measurement and laser scanning firm working in various sectors.
 Italy has seen a wave of murder-suicides, and femicides, in recent years.

 LE RUBRICHE